qbic-pipelines/pipeline-docs/README.md

 python -m http.server
 ```

-Navigate to the `_build` directory and you can check out locally the documentation.
+Go to the address shown in your browser, navigate to the `_build` directory and you can check out locally the documentation.

-## Setup the documentation
+## Set up the documentation

-## Setup the server
+## Set up the server